M2TeamArchived/FFmpegUniversal/README.md

 [build FFmpeg for WinRT](https://trac.ffmpeg.org/wiki/CompilationGuide/WinRT) apps.
 Follow the setup instruction carefuly to avoid build issues.
-After completing the setup as instructed, you can invoke `FFmpegBuild.bat` script to build or do it manually using the instructions in the compilation guide.
+After completing the setup as instructed, you can invoke `FFmpegBuild.bat` script to build or do it manually using the instructions in the compilation guide after you modify the MSYS2_BIN variable in the `FFmpegBuild.bat`.

 	BuildFFmpeg.bat    - Build for Windows 10 ARM, x64, and x86

 If you use the build script or follow the Wiki instructions as is you should find the appropriate builds of FFmpeg libraries in the `Output/FFmpeg` folders.

-Finally open the FFmpegUniversal.sln and build it, you will get the merged FFmpeg dynamic library for the Windows Universal Platform.
+Simply open the FFmpegUniversal.sln and build it, you will get the merged FFmpeg dynamic library for the Windows Universal Platform.

 ## License